A fierce and gripping novel about families, secrets and the impossibility of ever coming home

 Hannah O'Donovan helps her father hide rebel soldiers in the attic, putting her family in great danger from the British soldiers who roam the countryside.
 An immediate connection between Hannah and O'Riada, the leader of this hidden band of rebels, will change her life and that of her family forever . . .

 Ellen is at a crossroads: her marriage is in trouble, her career is over and she's grieving the loss of a baby.
 After years in London, she decides to come home to Ireland to face the things she's tried so hard to escape.
-Reaching into the past, she feels a connection to her aunt, the mysterious Hannah O'Donovan.
+Reaching into the past, she feels a connection to her ancestor, the mysterious Hannah O'Donovan.
 But why won't anyone in her family talk about Hannah?
 And how can this journey help Ellen put her life back together?

 Jacqueline O'Mahony is from, Cork, Ireland.
 She did her BA in Ireland, her MA at the University of Bologna, and her PhD in History as a Fulbright Scholar at Duke University, and at Boston College.
 She has worked as a writer, editor and stylist at Tatler, Vogue and the Irish Independent.

 She lives in Notting Hill with her husband and three young children.